Jaydee8652/Seventh-Resurgence/README.md

 # Seventh-Resurgence
-Adds Seventh Battlegroup variants of some ships.
+Small mod for Starsector [0.97a-RC11].
+Adds variants of ships built for the Sixth Battlegroup, who were rotated out of the Persean Sector just before the Collapse.